How to Install Void Linux

 2. Prepare Live Bootable USB

-Once your Void Linux ISO file finishes downloading, you will have to create a live USB of Void Linux from the ISO you just downloaded.
-There are many ways to prepare a live USB, one of them is by using the dd command.
+Once your Void Linux ISO file finishes downloading, you must create a live Void installation USB from the ISO you just downloaded.
+There are many ways to prepare it, and one of them is by using the dd command.

 3. Boot Void Linux from the Live USB